Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 print(x.get[0, Coord]().x) # => 5
 ```

 The `@register_passable("trivial")` decorator is a variant of @register_passable for trivial types like like Int, Float, and SIMD.
+Trivial means: it is always pass by copy/value.
+Examples of trivial types:
+* Arithmetic types such as Int, Bool, Float64 etc.
+* Pointers (the address value is trivial, not the data being pointed to)
+* Arrays of other trivial types including SIMD
+* Struct types decorated with @register_passable("trivial"), that can only contain other trivial types:

 It indicates that the type is register passable, so the value is passed in CPU registers instead of through normal memory, which needs an extra indirection.
-But it also says that the value is be copyable and movable, although it has no user-defined copy/move/destroy logic.
+But it also says that the value is be copyable and movable, you can't define __init__, __copyinit__, __moveinit__ and __del__.

+>Note: mostly @value and @register_passable are used together.

 ## 11.3 - @parameter if
 `@parameter` if is an if statement that runs at compile-time.